Dog Stomach Gurgling Noises: When It's Normal vs. Concerning

 What Causes Stomach Gurgling in Dogs?

 Borborygmi is produced when the muscles of the GI tract contract and move gas, fluid, and food along.
-According to VCA Animal Hospitals, every dog produces these sounds throughout the day; you only hear them when you're close enough or when they get louder than usual.
+Every dog produces these sounds throughout the day; you only hear them when you're close enough or when they get louder than usual.

 Normal Reasons for Gurgling